Man City rising after win over Chelsea while Liverpool stays 6 points clear

 Mohamed Salah scored his 100th league goal at Anfield and his 23rd overall this season.

-Relegation-fighting Ipswich was never expected to cause an upset and couldn’t cope with the power of the league leader.
+Relegation-fighting Ipswich lost to Man City 6-0 last weekend and couldn’t cope with the power of the league leader either.

-Liverpool was in charge after just 11 minutes when Dominik Szoboszlai opened the scoring and Salah doubled the lead in the 35th.
-Cody Gakpo scored in the 44th and 66th.
+Dominik Szoboszlai opened the scoring and Salah doubled the lead in the 35th.
+Cody Gakpo scored in the 44th and 66th, his first league brace in nearly two years.

 Jacob Greaves pulled one back late for Ipswich.